Notice the first definition given is that of 'homophone.' Now here is the

 homonym

 1. homophone (def.
 1).
-2. a word the same as another in sound and spelling but different in meaning, as chase 'to pursue' and chase 'to ornament metal.'
-3. (loosely) homograph.
+2. a word the same as another in sound and spelling but

 The real question here is whether these entries for 'homonym' vary more internally or from one dictionary to another.